extsoft/dp-151/README.md

 ### Code assessment
 We use some tools to guarantee the quality of the code.

-1. [Black](https://black.readthedocs.io/en/stable/) will check the quality of the code formatting.
+1. [Black](https://black.readthedocs.io/en/stable/) checks the quality of the code formatting.
-2. [Pylint](https://pylint.org) will analyze the code and assess it accordingly.
+2. [Pylint](https://pylint.org) analyzes the code and assesses it accordingly.
+3. [flake8](http://flake8.pycqa.org/en/latest/) applies some style checks on the code.
+4. [pydocstyle](http://www.pydocstyle.org/en/stable/) analyses the quality of docstrings (executed via `flake8`).

 In order to run code assessment, you need to run `./code-assessment.sh` command and make sure that there is no message like **_Code assessment is failed!
 Please fix errors!!!_**.
 If you face